MarceloChirau/at-cheat-sheet/automation-testing-handbook/14-interview-questions.md

 - software might crush unexpectedly
 - the software might produce unpredictable results
 - there might be security vulnerabilities
-- user's data mightb get lost
+- user's data might get lost
 - overal poor user experience

 1. **What is the difference between verification and validation?**